JuliaImages/Images.jl/doc/usage.md

 ## Image I/O

-You likely have a number of images already at your disposal, but if not you can retrieve a collection by running `readremote.jl` in the `test/` directory.
+You likely have a number of images already at your disposal; alternatively, install the [TestImages](https://github.com/timholy/TestImages.jl) package.
+You can also retrieve a collection by running `readremote.jl` in the `test/` directory.
 (This requires an internet connection.)
 These will be deposited inside an `Images` directory inside your temporary directory (e.g., `/tmp` on Linux systems).